-Table 6.1: Sum mary of the Significant Effects of the Draft Core Strategy Policies identified within the SA Policy or Strategy Summary of Significant Effects of the draft Policy or Strategy (before mitigation) therefore an uncertain effect is recorded.
+Table 6.1: Sum mary of the Significant Effects of the Core Strategy Policies identified within the SA Policy or Strategy Summary of Significant Effects of the Policy or Strategy (before mitigation) disposal but does not include consideration of the storage of hazardous substances such as fuels or the vulnerability of groundwater and therefore an uncertain effect is recorded.
 CP12 Centres and This policy generally performs well.
 Potential major positive effects have been identified in relation to six of the SA Objectives.
 Retailing Uncertainty was recorded with regards to the following SA Objectives: Objective 2: Improve the health and well-being of all communities; Objective 5: Reduce anti-social behaviour, crime and the fear of crime; and Objective 9: Increase availability of local produce and materials.
 CP 13 Infrastructure Provision Policy Potential major positive effects have been identified in relation to 'SA Objective 2: Improve the health and well-being of all communities' and 'SA Objective 4: Promote stronger more vibrant and cohesive communities'.
 The following potential indirect positive effects have been identified as follows: Objective 5: Reduce anti-social behaviour, crime and the fear of crime: There is an indirect relationship between crime and safety and the provision of social infrastructure, which could help to reduce anti-social behaviour by providing welfare and leisure facilities for young people, for example; Objective 7: Ensure communities have access to a wide range of employment opportunities, paid or unpaid: an indirect positive effect may occur as some jobs may be provided through the provision of social infrastructure such as healthcare, education, welfare, leisure etc; and Objective 14: Encourage and protect habitats and biodiversity (taking account of climate change): An indirect effect of this policy could be the enhancement of biodiversity through the provision of green infrastructure, which would also provide benefits for wildlife in light of climate change by providing migration routes between habitats.